 When I see moms of boys and their challenges, I can’t help but wonder if raising one gender is easier or tougher than the other.

 I consulted moms who have kids of both genders, and what I could conclude was there are equal challenges when it comes to raising both girls and boys and it changes according to different parenting seasons, ages, and personalities.
-(If you have a different opinion, do share in the comments below.
+(If you have a different opinion, do share it in the comments below.
 I am curious!)

 Boys are usually more adventurous and fearless to satisfy their curiosities, while girls are emotionally more expressive and like to play safe.